tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * In the previous activity, variables were used to tell computers what (data) to remember/store.

-* In this section, variables and their associated values are called upon and evaluated via conditionals, which determine the decisions or behavior the computer should exhibit.
+* In this section, variables and their associated values are called upon and evaluated via conditionals, which determine the decisions or behaviour the computer should exhibit.

 * Computers are simple in that they do exactly what you tell them to do.
 If you want to have a useful script, you must program decision logic into the computer.